RoshanDewmina/gym-database-management-system/README.md

         - Fitness goals: `gain muscle`
         - Health metrics: `25`

+**Note** When selecting to update/delete elements using ID's, ensure those ID's exist (error handelling is implemented however)

 ### MEMBER INTERFACE
 After successful login or registration, members are presented with a dashboard where they can:
 1. Update profile information.